Calculator

 Example

 Example: You work from 08:00 to 17:00 with a 30-minute break, 5 days per week, 30 vacation days and 10 public holidays.
-This results in a gross working time of 9.00 hours per day and a net working time of 8.50 hours per day.
-The calculator then derives your weekly, monthly and annual working hours.
+This results in 9.00 gross working hours per day and 8.50 net working hours per day.
+Based on that, the calculator determines your weekly, monthly and annual working time as well as your effective working days per year.

 What is a working time calculator useful for?